Free Tool

 🔍 How do I know if my plants are getting enough nutrients?

 Healthy plants have deep green leaves, firm stems, and steady visible growth.
-Pale yellow-green leaves and slow growth means underfeeding – raise EC by 0.2 to 0.3.
-Brown leaf tips, crispy edges, and wilting despite wet roots means overfeeding – lower EC by 0.2 to 0.4.
-Use an EC meter to confirm rather than guessing.
-A basic pH and EC meter set starts at $16.99 on Amazon.
+Pale yellow-green leaves and slow growth means underfeeding, so raise EC by 0.2 to 0.3.
+Brown leaf tips, crispy edges, and wilting despite wet roots means overfeeding, so lower EC by 0.2 to 0.4.
+Check pH before you change anything, though, because out-of-range pH produces the exact same symptoms even when EC reads correctly.
+A basic pH and EC meter set starts at $16.99 and covers everything you need.

 🔒 What is nutrient lockout and how do I fix it?

-Nutrient lockout happens when pH drifts outside the 5.5 to 6.5 range, making nutrients chemically unavailable even if they are present in the water.
-Plants show deficiency symptoms despite correct EC.
-Fix it by doing a full reservoir flush with plain pH-adjusted water, then refill with fresh nutrient solution at the correct pH and EC.
+Nutrient lockout happens when pH drifts outside the 5.5 to 6.5 range, making nutrients chemically unavailable even though they are sitting right there in the water.
+Plants show deficiency symptoms despite a correct EC reading, which is why people keep adding more food and make it worse.
+Fix it by flushing the reservoir with plain pH-adjusted water, then refilling with fresh solution at the correct pH and EC.

 🌱 What is the easiest crop to start with?

 Lettuce is the best first crop for almost every beginner.
-It germinates in 2 to 3 days, grows fast, tolerates a wider pH and EC range than most crops, and is ready to harvest in 3 to 4 weeks.
+It germinates in 2 to 3 days, tolerates a wider pH and EC range than most crops, and is ready in 4 to 5 weeks.
 It works in any system including a simple mason jar Kratky setup.
-Use the calculator above to get the exact pH and EC targets for lettuce in your system.
+Mint and basil are close behind.
+Cilantro looks like a beginner herb and gets recommended as one constantly, but it is not, since it needs its own pH of 6.5 to 6.7 and bolts faster than anything else on the shelf.